prabh8331/ISS_e2e_data_engineering_project/readme.md

-# International space station, end to end Data Engineering live streaming project
+# International Space Station Data Engineering Live Streaming Project

-This project covers creation of robust data engineering pipeline, which uses various technologies like, Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, Cassandra and Docker
+This project aims to create a robust data engineering pipeline using technologies such as Apache Airflow, Apache Kafka, Apache Zookeeper, Apache Spark, Cassandra, Python, and Docker.

+## Overview

+The project involves fetching real-time data from the ISS API, streaming it to Kafka, and then using Spark to insert this data into Cassandra.
+Additionally, a mechanism will be implemented to receive an email notification when the ISS is overhead at the current location during nighttime, allowing for the observation of the fastest-moving object in the sky.

+## Dashboard

+A dashboard will be created to visualize the ISS's longitude and latitude on a world map, with the ability to filter by date.

 [Link to final dashboard](https://isspydash.prabshhs.in)